This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Local anesthesia is a shot of medicine placed in your skin where the surgery will be done.
 It is used to numb the area and helps prevent pain.

 - Antibiotics are given through your IV at the time of surgery to help prevent infection.

 During your surgery:

 - An incision will be made over the area of your spine where your nerve is pinched.
-Your surgeon will remove tissue so he can see your vertebra (spinal bone) clearly.
-He may use a microscope or endoscope (tube with a light and camera on the end) to help see the bone.
-He will use a drill to remove the piece of bone that is pinching your nerve.
-He will also remove any pieces of ruptured disc (gel-like material in between your vertebrae) that are blocking your nerve.
+Your surgeon will remove tissue so he or she can see your vertebra (spinal bone) clearly.
+He or she may use a microscope or endoscope (tube with a light and camera on the end) to help see the bone.
+He or she will use a drill to remove the piece of bone that is pinching your nerve.
+He or she will also remove any pieces of ruptured disc that are blocking your nerve.